 \section{Inference quality evaluation}

 To quantify the quality of inference and thus benchmark all the inference algorithms, a performance metric has to be carefully chosen.
-Several metrics exist, each offering varying levels of precision, and are usually chosen according to the knowledge we have about the true posterior (i.e. if we have access to the probability density function of the true distributions, its samples, or only the fiducial data or fiducial parameters).

-We choose to take the $160\,000$ posterior samples obtained through explicit full-field inference as our ground truth and use: the Classifier 2-Sample Tests (C2ST, \citealp{lopezpaz2018revisiting}).
+Several metrics exist, each offering varying levels of precision, and they are usually chosen according to the knowledge we have about the true posterior (i.e., if we have access to the probability density function of the true distributions, its samples, or only the fiducial data or fiducial parameters).
+We took the $160\,000$ posterior samples obtained through explicit full-field inference as our ground truth and used the Classifier 2-Sample Tests (C2ST, \citealp{lopezpaz2018revisiting}).
 This decision is based on the understanding that the explicit full-field approach, which relies on sampling schemes, should theoretically converge to the true posterior distribution within the limit of a large number of samples.
-The convergence analysis of the MCMC, along with the large number of samples ($160\,000$), indicates that the explicit full-field inference posterior has converged.
-Additionally, we confirm this by visually comparing in \autoref{fig:conv_contour} the marginals of those fully converged samples obtained through explicit full-field inference (black) to the marginals of the posterior obtained through implicit inference (blue).
-Although we present implicit inference performed with only $1\,000$ simulations in \autoref{fig:conv_contour}, it's worth noting that we ran the implicit inference method with over $1\,000$ simulations and it was consistently in agreement with this explicit posterior.
+The convergence analysis of the MCMC, along with the large number of samples ($160\,000$), indicates that the explicit, full-field inference posterior has converged.
+Additionally, we confirm this by visually comparing (in Fig. \ref{fig:conv_contour}) the marginals of the fully converged samples obtained through explicit full-field inference (black) to the marginals of the posterior obtained through implicit inference (blue).
+Although we present implicit inference performed with only $1\,000$ simulations in Fig. \ref{fig:conv_contour}, it is worth noting that we ran the implicit inference method with over $1\,000$ simulations, and it was consistently in agreement with this explicit posterior.

 We selected the C2ST metric due to its recognition as an effective and interpretable metric for comparing two distributions, particularly in the context of implicit inference.
 According to \cite{lueckmann2021benchmarking}, C2ST outperforms other metrics such as the maximum mean discrepancy (MMD) and posterior predictive checks (PPCs) in various benchmarks.
 For instance, in the "Two Moons" benchmark task discussed by \cite{lueckmann2021benchmarking}, C2ST demonstrated superior sensitivity to differences in distributions compared to MMD, which was found to be overly sensitive to hyperparameter choices.
 Furthermore, C2ST proved effective in scenarios involving multi-modal and complex posterior structures, where other metrics struggled to provide consistent and reliable results.